 Learning your hair type is the key to unlocking the secrets of beautiful healthy hair.
 Once you know your hair type, discovering the best way to maintain your locks is a simple process.
 If you’re blessed with curly hair, many factors influence your specific hair type – curl pattern, porosity, thickness, and width to name a few.

-Finding the right solution for your hair can be a frustrating journey, and at times your curls may feel more like a curse than a blessing.
+Finding the right solution for your hair can be a frustrating journey.
+At times your curls may feel more like a curse than a blessing.
 Your curly tresses mean you likely have type 3 hair.
-A little digging will help you uncover which level of type 3 curls adorn your head.
+A little research will help you uncover which level of type 3 curls adorn your head.

 1. Understand Your Type 3 Hair